anomaly/prestans-docs/source/index.rst

 When reporting issues:

-* Include as much detail as you can about your environment (e.g Server OS, Web Server Version, WSGI connector)
+* Include as much detail as you can about your environment (e.g Server OS, Web Server and it's Version, WSGI connector)
 * Steps that we can use to replicate the bug
 * Share a bit of your application code with us, it goes a long way to replicate issues

-Commercial Support
-^^^^^^^^^^^^^^^^^^

-All commercial endeavors around prestans are managed by Eternity Technologies.

-* Help with designing high performance REST apps using prestans
-* Extending prestans support for backends, serializers, etc.
-* Developer training in Python, prestans, Google Closure.

-We also offer custom development services for writing high end Ajax and mobile apps, check out `our website <http://etk.com.au>`_ to see if we can help you create your next Web / Mobile project.